parhamyassini/adversarial-image-depth-estimation/README.md

 ![Example of the output results from test dataset](./docs/eval-example.png)

-Beside test-cases from the dataset, we evaluate the model on new indoor images taken using smartphone camera.
+In addition to test-cases from the dataset, we evaluate the model on new indoor images taken using a commodity smartphone camera.
 Since ground truth values for depth is not available, it is only used for visual comparison.
-As seen in the figure below, our results show improved object boundries.
+As seen in the figure below, our results show improved object boundaries.

 ![Visual comparison of the result for the purposed method](./docs/eval-visual.png)

-> For quantitative comparison please refor to the report document.
+> For quantitative comparison please refer to the report document.